Bitnagar/football-manager/README.md

 };
 ```

-When the parsing complete, we iterate through the `data` array of players and do the following:
+When the parsing completes, we iterate through the `data` array of players and do the following:

 - Check the array for any missing values.
 If missing values are found, error is thrown.
 - Lowercase every `key` of the `playerStats` object.